CometVoid/Cataclysm/Talents/Tier 2/Blood Sacrifice.md

 Activation: Incidental
 Ranked: Yes
 ##### effect
-Your character must have purchased the
-[[Dark Insight]] talent to benefit from this talent.
 Before your character makes a magic skill
 check, they may suffer a number of wounds
 to use this talent to add an equal number of